Cambridge Apologetics

 Cambridge is full of thinking people.
 What do they think about Christianity?
 From the University to the Science Park, from Addenbrooke’s to the City Council: our colleagues and friends all live with assumptions about our faith.

 But what assumptions do we have about their questions?
 In our rapidly changing culture, are we tracking with their thinking?
-How might we commend and defend the gospel in Cambridge today?
-The 2025 summer conference will explore these questions, and confirmed speakers include Andrew Peterson, Stephen Meyer and Ted Turnau.
+How might we commend and defend the gospel in creative ways in Cambridge today?
+Our summer conference this year explored the role of reason and imagination in outreach.

 Termly training seminars at the Round Church allow us to hear from specialists and develop the conversation.

-Our most recent seminars featured Andrew Fellows on ‘Why Doesn’t God Make Himself More Obvious?’, Peter Williams on ‘The Surprising Genius of Jesus’ and Matt Lillicrap and Ellidh Cook on ‘Wrestling Wisely with the Old Testament’.
+Our most recent seminars featured Andrew Fellows on ‘Why Doesn’t God Make Himself More Obvious?’, Peter Williams on ‘The Surprising Genius of Jesus’, Matt Lillicrap and Ellidh Cook on ‘Wrestling Wisely with the Old Testament’, Esther Lightcap Meek on ‘Reaching the Heart’ and Marsh Moyle on ‘A Better Kind of Goodness’.

 Sign up to our mailing list below to be notified about upcoming events.